 Because Rachel sketches with photos, she and Katie share the point of view of the observer, standing in the driveway or yard of the homes.
 Katie's photographs conjure absence as a lonely, still moment.
 Rachel conjures absence as the process of leaving.
 Both present us with narrations to be completed through our own experiences with absence.

 Katie is a young, self-taught artist with the mastery of experience.
 Rachel is a recent Clemson University BFA graduate.
 Absence is their first professional gallery exhibition.

-RIVERWORKS Gallery is operated by and for the faculty and students of the Visual and Performing Arts Department at Greenville Technical College.
-RIVERWORKS gallery is located at 300 River Street, Suite 202, along the scenic Reedy River in downtown Greenville, SC.
+RIVERWORKS Gallery is operated by and for the faculty and students of the Department of Visual Arts at Greenville Technical College.
+RIVERWORKS Gallery is located at 300 River Street, Suite 202, along the scenic Reedy River in downtown Greenville, SC.

 For more information, call:

 Fleming Markel, Director